CURRENT STATUS OF THE BOSSONS MARKET

 Here is the backside of this same authentic Bossons with the important

 1958 incised copyright and external wire hanger.
-The outside wire hanger is the FIRST TYPE used BEFORE Bossons began using a ring-hook attached to an inbedded wire.
+The outside wire hanger is the FIRST TYPE used BEFORE Bossons began using a ring-hook attached to an embedded wire.
 Then followed the metal rod that was recessed into a small rectangular opening in the plaster.

 Please make comparisons with the two following fraudulent eBay auctions where the Caspian Woman had been illegally copied and contained unauthorized and ugly paintings:

-wrote both sellers asking them to kindly close the auctions and that they were not authentic and were illegal colorings of the original Caspian Woman from Bossons (1958-59).
+Both of these eBay auctions were being sold from the U.K. These terrible examples above could be called “Miss Chocolate Caspian,” and the other “Miss Orange Caspian Woman.”
+I wrote both sellers asking them to kindly close the auctions and that they were not authentic and were illegal colorings of the original Caspian Woman from Bossons (1958-59).
 Importantly, the backs of these figures were not shown on the auctions.
 Seeing the backs always helps serious collectors determine if the item is a "fake copy or an authentic Bossons.